top of page

 Nearly all stories are about something, which is okay.
 But when you’re eating a batch of french fries that is more salt than potato, the experience becomes unpalatable.

-In the extreme, bitter and emotionally dominant lecture-rich movies are unpleasant to watch.
+In extreme cases, bitter and emotionally dominant lecture-rich movies are unpleasant to watch.
 This isn’t because their themes aren’t important, but because watching movies is supposed to be voluntary.
 Even if the film’s message is poignant, the audience should want to stay seated in the theater.

-I have given a name to movies where the moviemakers forgot that they were paid to tell a story, and instead devoted most of the screen time to the "message" and left the remaining bits to be fought over by plot, scene, and character development.
+I have given a name to movies in which the moviemakers forgot that they were paid to tell a story.
+Instead, they devoted most of the screen time to the "message" and left the remaining bits to be fought over by plot, scene, and character development.
 I call these kinds of movies Tantrum movies.

 Leave them wanting more